deris/vim-textobj-enclosedsyntax/README.md

 This is Vim plugin for treat enclosed syntax as text objext.

-Now support following enclosed syntas as text object
+Now support following enclosed syntax as text object

 * Perl regex like /.../ (support like m|...|  m#...#)
 * Perl litarel like q|...|, qq|...|, qw|...|, qx|...|, qr|...| (support like q#...#  q!...! in the same way)